melissapalmer/melissapalmer.github.io/_posts/devops/2018-08-05-newman-with-docker.md

 # On Windows
 You can use Vagrant to spin up a VM with Docker installed, and execute the docker run commands against it.
 With Vagrant when you specify the provision'er as docker and vagrant_vagrantfile, Vagrant ensures there is a Host VM with Docker installed.
 In the post at [Docker for Unix on Windows with Vagrant](https://melissapalmer.github.io/devops/2018/08/03/docker-4-unix-on-windows.html), I explain a basic example of how to run Vagrant, VirtualBox, Docker on Windows.

-The above post explains how to use your own Dockerfile to build and run and image.
-To use an image that is already packaged you just need to pull the image and then run it.

 # The Vagrantfile will look as below: